Sparse and Privacy-enhanced Representation for Human Pose Estimation

 1National Tsing Hua University 2Novatek Microelectronics Corp.

+Figure 1.
 SPHP dataset.
 Our motion vector sensor (MVS) extracts edge images and two-directional motion vector images at each time frame.
 We also provide annotated body joints for human poses and corresponding grayscale images.

 Abstract